gisogrimm/arucotracking/README.md

 `--url` is the OSC destination

 `--fmt` is the path format, it needs one `%d` occurence which will be replaced by the marker number

+`--norot` deactivates transmission of rotation

+`--smooth=0.9` sets the smoothing coefficient to 0.9; for no smoothing use 0